Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Hammersmith and Fulham and are not the council.
 About us

-The Cabinet of Hammersmith and Fulham Council met on Monday 9 March 2026 to discuss a range of strategic and financial matters.
-Key topics included the adoption of an Affordable Workspace Strategy, the council's Enhanced Biodiversity Duty report, and the procurement strategy for community reablement and homecare services.
+The Cabinet of Hammersmith and Fulham Council met on Monday 9 March 2026 to discuss and approve several key strategies and reports.
+Decisions made included the adoption of the H&F Affordable Workspace Strategy 2026-2031, the approval of the publication of the H&F Enhanced Biodiversity Duty Report 2026, and the approval of the procurement strategy for community reablement and homecare services.

 H&F Affordable Workspace Strategy 2026-2031